Drahja/drahja.github.io/_posts/front-page/2024-12-29-roleplay-platforms.md

 ---
-title: Roleplay Platforms
+title: <span class="redText">Roleplay</span> Platforms
-description: Where does one participate in Text-Based Adult Oriented Roleplay?
+description: Where does one participate in <span class="redText">Text-Based Adult Oriented Roleplay</span>?
 Are their Rules?
 Is there an official etiquette?
 author: drahja
 date: 2024-12-29 18:00:00 -0600
 categories: [Repository Information, Front Page]